The Golden Head vs The Avoider

 In my images that means the red fox in the previous stage turns into a salamander, an animal capable of regenerating lost limbs.
 The crown over its head is the essential value or golden head rescued by the shadow figure (in my drawing, the raven).

 The golden head (or crown in my drawing) represents the “lasting and unique value of the process up to this point, which needs to be rescued from the danger of slipping back into a conventional or an infantile form of adaptation.
 Understanding and insight must not be discarded even though they are helpless to prevent the suffering at this stage.”
-And perhaps that's why the salamander looks back at the mountain with regret (or hope?), which is symbolic of Nature and the subconscious.
+And perhaps that's why the salamander in fear looks back at the mountain with thoughts of running for the hill, which is a symbol of the earth or the feminine, and higher consciousness.
+Thus this could represent a desire for mother's nurturing or the danger of forgetting the newly acquired insights.

 In the Tarot Death tramples royalty and the bishop pleads for mercy.
 The crown doesn’t seem to be preserved from Death, however it could be that the bishop’s connection to spirituality was at the time of the Tarot more valuable symbolically than royalty so the golden head may be represented here by the bishop (also dressed in gold).
 Because the next card after Death is Temperance it would appear that something has been preserved to maintain balance.